-Upon successful completion, learners will have the knowledge, skills and values required to practise as a Social Worker in England and to be eligible to apply for registration with Social Work England.
+Upon successful completion, learners will have the knowledge, skills and values required to practise as a social worker in England and to be eligible to apply for registration with Social Work England.

 Looking to begin an apprenticeship?